ahmedragab20/ahmedragab20/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ahmed-ragab-bb75541b3)](https://www.linkedin.com/in/ahmed-ragab-bb75541b3)

 ## 👀 About Me
-I'm a passionate Frontend engineer with experience in developing **robust** and **scalable** applications.
+I'm a Frontend engineer with experience in developing **robust** and **scalable** applications.
 I enjoy working with new technologies and continuously expanding my knowledge.
 Here are the key areas I specialize in:

 - JavaScript
 - TypeScript